pthew/alone/go_alone_01.md

 When Manfred starts his story, he has my complete attention.
 It is always wise to learn everything you can about the person who wields you.

-> I was down South hear the ruins that occupy the river delta that feeds into
+> I was down South near the ruins that occupy the river delta that feeds into
 > the Lowgrass Fen.
 I was alone at the time, and spied a group of travellers
 > heading for the same location.
 I decided to hide and see who they were, and
 > maybe see what items I might liberate _he laughs._  I watched them set up camp